What Is a Works Council?

 - Based upon the Act, the Works Council is mandatory to be established.

 In case your company owns more than 1 company, please ensure that each company with 50 employees and more has its own Works Council.
-A joint Works Council is possible when those companies each employs less than 50 people, but the total amount of employees is 50 or exceeds this number.
+A joint council is possible when those companies each employs less than 50 people, but the total amount of employees is 50 or exceeds this number.

 How Many members Are in the Works Council?